mattiasoldani/succosim_22_desy_preshower/README.md

 - the scored data conditioning and the way the output ntuple is filled in `src/EventAction.cc` &mdash; see the dedicated section;
 - the macro to be executed at the simulation startup in graphics mode in `main.cc`.

 Details on all these settings can be found inside the source code files, in the comments.
+A fully set up test mode can be activated/deactivated by uncommenting/commenting the proper calls in `src/DetectorConstruct.cc`, `src/PrimaryGeneratorAction.cc`, `src/RunAction.cc` and `src/EventAction.cc` &mdash; see the dedicated section.

 ---